 Notes

 Please make sure you read everything, including the introduction, before you start making this.
-It's an easy recipe but requests few steps you need to prepare one day in advance.
-It may seem complicated because of the two colors thing, but if you stick with just orange is actually pretty straightforward.
+It’s an easy recipe but requires a few steps that you need to prepare one day in advance.
+It may seem complicated because of the two color filling, but if you stick with just orange, this is actually pretty straightforward.
 Also, make sure you double the dough quantities if making a full-size pie.
-The filling should be more than enough for one full-size pie, but to be on the safe side make sure your potatoes are big enough (have at least 2 heaped cups of pureed potatoes).
+The filling should be more than enough for one full-size pie, but to be on the safe side, make sure your potatoes are big enough (have at least 2 heaped cups of pureed potatoes).

 No Comments